Artur-/confirm-on-leave/README.md

 # Notes

-This example requires a Vaadin Framework version newer than 8.1.0.beta2, currently 8.1-SNAPSHOT
+This example requires Vaadin Framework 8.1.0.beta3 or newer